rainysia/vimrc/README.md

 Usage && Installation.
 ---------------------------------
-you can separate the files with _  and copy the files into your Debian OS filepath.
+1. Copy the vimrc into your Debian OS filepath or server vimrc path mostly in /etc/vim.
-The vimrc file contains many usage for vim and the plugins. you can read it.
+2. For different user like `user` and `root`, Just run `:BundleInstall` in different user in vim.
+3. Unpack the consolas-powerline-vim.tar.gz fonts into your fonts folder.
+4. You may need to install python pip package, also some python packages.

 ### Screenshot
 ![gvim](https://cloud.githubusercontent.com/assets/1259324/14772527/f963df04-0ad1-11e6-9f35-8dd2dbb0ff9e.png)